 Amy Wilderson loves so many things about being a teaching artist but the one that excites her the most is being able to share this art form that so many people have never considered being something that they could actually do.
 It’s an absolute joy for her to be able to assist participants as they explore and expand their thinking about creativity, color schemes, and even what is “acceptable” as elements of jewelry making.
-The participants’ memories develop into narratives or stories over the course of her memory jewelry course.
+The participants’ memories develop into narratives or stories during her memory jewelry course.
 Amy feels that everyone has something special and interesting about themselves and their lives.
 She also feels that everyone has a creative inclination that might not have had the chance to show itself.
 Jewelry-making has been a fascinating way to bring those stories to life while tapping into creativity.

-In Amy’s own work, she uses metalsmithing, wire-working, and knotting techniques, to tap into memory, culture, and heritage by reviving forgotten treasures (orphan earrings, broken dishes, souvenirs, etc) along with surplus or discarded items (computer elements, bra underwires, vintage glass Mardi Gras beads) and reclaimed metals, connecting them to gemstones that are associated with myth, power, and healing to create wearable, living stories.
-In her classes, she encourages students to stretch or downright ignore the ‘rules’ of jewelry.
+In her classes, Amy encourages students to explore and stretch the ‘rules’ of jewelry.
 Who made those rules anyway?
-When the students find something treasured or special from their own lives to share with the class, they are beginning to breathe or bend new life into that element, so we spend some time exploring the ‘rules’ around mixing metals and color schemes.
-Ultimately, this is their piece and it reflects a significant element of their lives, so it is important that they feel connected to it.
+“When the students find something treasured or special from their own lives to share with the class, they are beginning to breathe or bend new life into that element, so we spend some time exploring the ‘rules’ around mixing metals and color schemes.
+Ultimately, this is their piece and it reflects a significant element of their lives, so it is important that they feel connected to it.”

 More About the Artist